Aubameyang stripped of Arsenal captaincy

 Aubameyang, who joined Arsenal for £56m from Borussia Dortmund in 2018, signed a new three-year contract last year.

-This season he has scored only four Premier League goals in 14 games and none since 22 October.
+This season he has scored only four goals in 14 league games and none since 22 October.

 Arsenal are sixth in the table, 12 points behind leaders Manchester City.